 During my journey of transformation at Agape International Spiritual Center, I became aware of 8 degrees of desire I had lived my life from.
 The 1st degree was a ‘no’ to life when I was young and had experienced trauma and tragedy.
 The 2nd degree was a small ‘yes’ to life when I almost lost my life.
 The 3rd degree was a ‘yes’ for living life for my children.
 The 4th degree was a ‘yes’ to surviving, based on my perceptions of being a African American woman in American culture, competition, and educational constructs, called ‘survival mode’.
 The 5th degree was living for aspirations and goals for my children to reach higher.
 The 6th degree was trying not to be a basket case to my family, because I was a jack of all trades, master of none.
 The 7th degree was living life because a therapist recommended it.
 Lastly, the 8th degree is realizing who I am in my natural inherent state and going with the flow given to me in the beginning from a Divine Creator.

-The story is in my book, that is in a constant state of editing, but will be completed in the flow….found at to 8 Degrees of Yes!: My Experiences with Truth, Transformation and Healing 2nd Edition (2018)
+The story is in my book (available 8/2020): 8 Degrees of Yes!: My Experiences with Truth, Transformation and Healing 5th Edition (2019)

 Ancient Practices and Spiritual Principles